How does the LCD Writing Tablet/ Drawing board work?

 LCD Writing Tablet as a Smart Note-taking device

 Because of their cheap prices, positive health implications, progressive environmental impacts, as well as the ability to replicate the experience of writing on a physical paper with a pen, LCD writing tablets have drawn much attention a potential note-taking device for adults.
-There has been a growing plea among environmental protection enthusiasts and other health-conscious people for the development of more advanced LCD Writing Tablets with more advanced features and practical implications.
+There has been a growing plea among environmental protection enthusiasts and other health-conscious people for the development of more advanced LCD Writing Tablets with better features and practical implications.

 Some common criticisms of the generic LCD Writing Tablets have included their inability to save the work or erase partially without deleting the entire screen.
 Few producers have taken the initiative to bridge this gap in the market.
 BeaverPad™ Canada has come with up with their 10” Smart LCD Writing Tablet that features save, sync and Bluetooth transfer function, as well as another model with partial erase.